Sacramento, California: Climate

-Sacramento has a hot-summer Mediterranean climate (Köppen Csa), characterized by hot, dry summers and cool winters with a decent amount of rainfall.
-The wet season is generally October through April, though there may be a day or two of light rainfall in June or September.
+Sacramento has a hot-summer Mediterranean climate (Köppen Csa), characterized by hot, long, dry summers and cool winters with a decent amount of rainfall.
+Most of the annual precipitation generally occurs from November to April, though there may be a day or two of light rainfall in May or October.
 The normal annual mean temperature is 61.8 °F, with the monthly daily average temperature ranging from 47.3 °F in December to 75.9 °F in July.
 Summer heat is sometimes moderated by a sea breeze known as the "delta breeze" which comes through the Sacramento–San Joaquin River Delta from the San Francisco Bay, and temperatures cool down sharply at night.

 The foggiest months are December and January.
 Tule fog can be extremely dense, lowering visibility to less than 100 ft and making driving conditions extremely hazardous.
 Chilling tule fog events have been known to last for several consecutive days or weeks.
 During Tule fog events, temperatures do not exceed 50 °F.

 Snowfall is rare in Sacramento, which is only 25 ft above sea level.
 In the downtown area, only three significant snow accumulations have occurred since 1900, the last one being in 1976.
 During especially cold winter and spring storms, intense showers do occasionally produce a significant amount of hail, which can create hazardous driving conditions.
 Snowfall in the city often melts upon ground contact, with traceable amounts occurring in some years.
 Significant annual snow accumulations occur in the foothills 40 mi east of the city, which had brief and traceable amounts of snowfall in January 2002, December 2009, and February 2011.
 The greatest snowfall ever recorded in Sacramento was 3 in on January 5, 1888.